AceOne4/MovieApp-clone/README.md

+# NETFLIX CLONE

+Its An movie app That show Bunch Of Movies and series that u can move betwwen teh both categories

+you can sing up

+you can sign in

+You can Choosen betwwen two Categories "series" & "films"

+browse The Movies and series

+## Tech

+auth by firbase

+firbase cloud

+react Router

+react Hooks

+react styled component

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).